- Small Group

 This morning board your flight to Tana.
 After lunch board a flight to Johannesburg, connecting with your independent flight to the USA arriving the next day.

-All accommodations; group meals from dinner on Jul 8 - lunch on Jul 24; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; domestic air transportation within Madagascar; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.
+All accommodations; group meals including selected beverages with lunch and dinner; arrival and departure transfers on group dates; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; domestic air transportation within Madagascar; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.

 *Emergency Medical & Evacuation Insurance: